Modern Machine Learning for LHC Physicists: Generation and simulation

 When training normalizing flows for calorimeter showers, the high degree of sparsity tends to overwhelm the likelihood loss.
 The network focuses on learning the many zero entries and does not do well on single voxels with the dominant energy depositions.
 To ameliorate this, we add noise below the read-out threshold of the detector to the voxels.
 After generation, we then remove all entries below that threshold and recover the correct sparsity.
 In Fig.~\ref{fig:CaloFlow_hists} we show the deposited energies in the three layers and overall, for $e^+$ showers from GEANT4, a GAN, and a normalizing flow.

-The main advantage of generative models over GEANT4 is speed.
+The main advantage of generative networks over GEANT4 is speed.
 The first flow-based approach, however, was based on an autoregressive architecture, which is fast to train but a factor 500 (given by the dimensionality of the voxel space) slower in generation.
 This means that for a batch size of 10k showers, a GPU can produce a single shower in 36ms.
 Even though this is significantly faster than GEANT4 (1772ms), it is much slower than the GAN (0.07ms).
 This difference can be addressed in two ways.
 One would be to use an alternative normalizing flow architecture.
 The second one is to train a second autoregressive flow with the inverse speed preference: fast sample generation and slow evaluation of the likelihood loss.
-We can then avoid this training so-called probability density distillation, or teacher-student training.
+This is referred to as probability density distillation or teacher-student training.
 Starting from a flow trained with the likelihood loss (CaloFlow v1), we freeze its weights and train a second flow to match the output of the first flow.
 Using an MSE loss after every transformation and also to match the output of each of the NNs, we ensure that this new flow becomes a copy of the first one, but with a fast generative direction.

-To judge the quality of the generated showers in full phase space, we can train a classifier to distinguish generated showers from GEANT4 showers.
-Invoking the Neyman--Pearson lemma from Sec.~\ref{sec:basics_deep_multi} we conclude that $\pmd = \pd$ if the classifier is confused after training.
-Table~\ref{tab:caloflow.cls} shows the AUC of such classifier trainings.
-First, we see that the GAN, in spite of its in-house classifiers does not provide precise copies of the training showers.
-The comparison between the student and teacher networks in the dual-flow ansatz shows no clear preference.